-How to understand patent claims
+How to read utility patent claims

-The claims are often the least understood portion of a utility patent, and yet they matter the most.
-Attempting to understanding utility patent claims can feel like learning a foreign language.
-There is a lot of funky claim language like “comprising,” “said” and “wherein,” not to mention the hierarchy of independent and dependent claims.
-I hope this short guide will provide some clarity and a helpful framework for understanding utility patent claims.
+In terms of what a utility patent covers, claims matter the most.
+Yet, they are the least understood.
+Attempting to understand utility patent claims can feel like learning a foreign language.
+You’ll see a lot of funky claim language like “comprising,” “said” and “wherein,” not to mention the hierarchy of independent and dependent claims.

 Where are the patent claims located?

-The patent claims are located towards the end of the written specification.
+The patent claims are located at the end of the written specification.
 They begin right after the section entitled Detailed Description of Preferred Embodiments.
 Claims are numbered, so Claim 1 will always be independent.

 What is an independent claim?